nortikin/sverchok/docs/nodes/surface/coons_patch.rst

 The surface is calculated as a Coons patch, see https://en.wikipedia.org/wiki/Coons_patch.

+When all provided curves are NURBS or NURBS-like, then the node will try to output NURBS surface.
+The sufficient requirement for this is that opposite curves have equal degree.
+If it is not possible to make a NURBS surface, the node will create a generic Coons surface.

 Surface domain: from 0 to 1 in both directions.

 Inputs